Highlight on Papers

 detected (just one purple cell), leading to a smaller increase in the overall CoRL population.

 We propose that the lack of proliferation in aged CoRL might be due to CoRL senescence with increased pro-scenescent

 genes (p16INK4a, Lamin A and B), and reduced proliferation due to increased cell cycle inhibition by Thioredoxin-

 Charting the transcriptional landscape of cells of renin lineage following podocyte depletion

 McClelland AD, Lichtnekert J, Eng DG, Pippin JW, Gross KW, Gharib SA, Shankland SJ

-have been demonstrated to move away from the juxtaglomerular apparatus onto the Bowmans' capsule and the glomerular tuft
+These cells have been demonstrated to move away from the juxtaglomerular apparatus onto the Bowmans' capsule and

 WT1 Is Necessary for the Proliferation and Migration of Cells of Renin Lineage Following Kidney Podocyte Depletion